Why are Leading Indicators Crucial in Safety Management?

-A good leading indicator is to analyze the correlation between the reported incidents and positive observations.
+A good leading indicator is to analyse the correlation between the reported incidents and positive observations.
 The difference of this tactic is that it doesn’t only measure the negative observations such as accidents, fatalities, or near-misses, but also includes positive observations.
-This kind of an approach emphasizes the importance of everyone in the company reporting improvements they notice.
+This kind of an approach emphasises the importance of everyone in the company reporting improvements they notice.

 Examples of positive observations could be the increased use of safety equipment, more frequent visits of a guard in a grocery store, or the employees’ increased interest in the company safety manual.
 All these positive observations can be measured.
 In the end, the goal is to increase the number of positive observations and decrease the negative incidents.

 Health and safety at a workplace are everyone’s responsibility.
 When every employee in a company pays more attention to safety measures and reports positive observations, the number of negative incidents diminishes.
 This relation between the two values is an excellent leading indicator which shows a trend for the future.
 By looking at these kinds of leading indicators, every organsation can turn from taking reactive actions into proactive actions.

 Do you want to deepen your knowledge about leading indicators and other safety-related metrics?
 Have a look at our Ultimate Guide to Safety (Involvement) KPIs ebook: